 What Are the Signs & Symptoms of Kawasaki Disease?

-Kawasaki disease can't be prevented, but usually has telltale symptoms and signs that appear in phases.
+Kawasaki disease has telltale symptoms and signs that appear in phases.
 The first phase, which can last for up to 2 weeks, usually involves a fever that lasts for at least 5 days.

 Other symptoms include:

-- a rash on the stomach, chest, and genitals
+- a pink rash on the back, belly, arms, legs, and genital area

 - red, dry, cracked lips